Scheduled Event | Historic Trade

 Wheelwright

-From carriages of the wealthy to farm wagons, ox carts, and cannons, wheels kept things rolling in the 18th century.
-Designed to meet the stresses of unpaved roads, wheels were feats of good engineering and careful craftsmanship.
-See how the wheelwright combines several different types of wood, iron tires and bands, and sophisticated construction to make their functional, but elegant wheels and vehicles.
+From carriages for the wealthy to farm wagons, ox carts, and even cannons, wheelwrights kept things rolling in the 18th century.
+Far more than just wheelmakers, they built entire vehicles, designing and assembling the complex structures needed to navigate rough terrain.
+Designed to withstand the stresses of unpaved roads, wheels were feats of sound engineering and careful craftsmanship.
+See how the wheelwright combines several types of wood, iron tires, and reinforcing bands to produce wheels and vehicles that are functional, elegant, and built to last.

 Accessible